PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ⋮

-The number in binary is therefore recurring:
+The number in binary is therefore recurring and will be truncated in line with the number of bits used to store the floating point number.

 ```
 0.001100110011... (base 2)